GI5060 - American Foreign Policy (2018/19)

 The syllabus is divided into two parts:

-- PART II: New and Recurring Global Challenges for US Foreign Policy.
-This includes: US Security and Power in the Post Cold War World and post 9/11 era: The Nature of Power and Threat Perceptions; Unilateralism and Multilateralism in US National Security Policy; Trade, Investment and Globalisation; Ethics and Human Rights; American Foreign Policy in the 21st Century.
+• PART II: New and Recurring Global Challenges for US Foreign Policy.
+This includes: US Security and Power in the Post-Cold War World and post 9/11 era: The Nature of Power and Threat Perceptions; Unilateralism and Multilateralism in US National Security Policy; Trade, Investment and Globalisation; Ethics and Human Rights; American Foreign Policy in the 21st Century.
+LO1,LO3,LO4,LO5,LO6,LO7

 Teaching consists of a weekly two hour lecture followed by a one hour tutorial.
 Lectures will involve a combination of taught lectures, videos and the use of first hand documents and websites.
 During the module seminars will combine a variety of methods including discussion based on pre-set questions and role plays.
 Blended Learning will be a key component of the module.
-Lecture notes and first hand documents for use in class will be posted on line, as will web links for academic and governmental websites, as well as video links.
-Some recorded material by the module tutor may also be made available on line.
+Lecture notes and first-hand documents for use in class will be posted on line, as will web links for academic and governmental websites, as well as video links.
+Lecture recordings will also be made available on line.

 Materials for use in class will be posted at least one week in advance on line to allow students to prepare and reflect on the subject.
 Questions for seminar discussion will be available from the beginning of the module via the Module Booklet available on the VLE, which will include a list of resources students can use to answer the questions and study the subject in greater depth.